 FCSIC monitors and manages insurance risk to minimize the Farm Credit Insurance Fund's exposure to potential losses.
-Our staff analyzes and evaluates the financial performance and condition of System institutions, maintains continual dialogue with Farm Credit Administration examiners, and reviews reports of examination.
-When necessary, we request special examinations of troubled System institutions.
-On a quarterly basis, we screen all System institutions against key performance criteria to identify those institutions that may pose increasing insurance risk.
+Our staff analyzes and evaluates the financial performance and condition of Farm Credit System institutions, maintains continual dialogue with Farm Credit Administration examiners, and reviews reports of examination.
+When necessary, we request special examinations at System institutions of concern.
+On a quarterly basis, we screen all System institutions against key performance criteria to identify those institutions that may pose an increasing insurance risk.